librz/blog.realrz.com/README.md

 update workflow: get the latest code, build it, kill the old process and start a new one

-note: this only works on Ubuntu server, running this on mac or windows will throw errors
+note: this only works on Ubuntu server, running on mac or windows will throw errors